U.S. News Rankings

 George Mason University is a public institution that was founded in 1972.
 It has a total undergraduate enrollment of 20,653, its setting is suburban, and the campus size is 817 acres.
 It utilizes a semester-based academic calendar.
 George Mason University's ranking in the 2014 edition of Best Colleges is National Universities, 141.
 Its in-state tuition and fees are $9,908 (2013-14); out-of-state tuition and fees are $28,592 (2013-14).

-Despite a sizable commuter population, the school offers a Weekends at Mason program and events for students who don’t travel home after the school week is over.
-There are more than 20 fraternities and sororities, which involve close to 15 percent of the student body population, and about 200 clubs and organizations.
-The school’s Patriots sports teams are members of the NCAA Division I Colonial Athletic Association, and the George Mason basketball team is particularly competitive.
+Despite a sizable commuter population, the school offers a Weekends at Mason program and events for students who don't travel home after the school week is over.
+There are more than 30 fraternities and sororities, and about 200 clubs and organizations.
+The school's Patriots sports teams are members of the NCAA Division I Atlantic 10 Conference, and the George Mason basketball team is particularly competitive.
 The university also has a number of graduate schools and programs, including the well-regarded George Mason School of Law.

 |School mission and unique qualities (as provided by the school):|